Profilerr

 s1mple — Double No-scope (Descended from the Heaven)

-The Swedish team was struggling in attack, but dennis and KRiMZ turned the situation into a 2-vs-1 situation in the Middle and quickly went to the B site.
+The Swedish team was struggling in attack, but dennis and KRiMZ turned the situation into a 2-vs-1 situation in the Middle and quickly went to B Site.
 S1mple predicted the maneuver and also rotated there, taking the Heaven.
 After he understood that someone was under him, he jumped from the Heaven and shot a no-scope at dennis.
 KRiMZ tried to avenge his teammate and even picked the AWPer, but s1mple was faster, landing another no-scope, this time at a pretty long distance.

 Fnatic dove into the last round on the T-Side with a weak economy and lost Cache 16-13, just repeating the losing score from Cobblestone.
 TL went to the final but once again lost it to the Brazilian squad with Fallen and coldzera, who were playing under the SK Gaming tags at that time.